louisruocco/Browser-Assistant/readme.md

 ## How to use it:

 - Clone this repository
-- Opem in VS Code
+- Open in VS Code
 - Right click index.html and select "open with live server" (assuming you have this plugin installed)
 - Start speaking!